carbon-design-system/carbon-charts/packages/vue/README.md

 # Carbon Charts Vue

 Carbon Charts Vue is a thin Vue.js wrapper around the vanilla JavScript `@carbon/charts` component library.
 The charts are based on D3.js, a peer dependency.
+This version is for Vue.js ^2.7.0.
+For Vue.js 3.x support, check for the availability of `@carbon/charts-vue@next`.

 The required styles should be imported from `@carbon/charts-vue/styles.css` and `@carbon/styles/css/styles.css`.
 Additional documentation is provided in the Storybook demos.